-5 Tips to Plan Your Winter Holiday Trip to Iceland
+5 Tips Planning Your Winter Holiday Trip to Iceland

-Thinking about planning a trip to Iceland?
+Are you planning a trip to Iceland?
 You’ve come to the right place!
-In this post, I’m going to go through everything you’ll want to consider for planning the perfect Iceland vacation.
+In this post, I’m going through the most important things you need to consider for planning the perfect Iceland vacation.

 This post covers a lot.
 We go through the different ways to visit and get around Iceland, as well as some of the regions you might want to consider visiting depending on how long you are staying in Iceland.

 With temperatures ranging from -10°C to 4°C, December and January in Iceland are pleasantly cold and bearable.
 Being the darkest time, the days are the shortest, and the nights are utterly gorgeous.
 While this gives a good time to look for the dancing Aurora Borealis the daylight stays for only four hours.
 It is, therefore, good to know exactly how to make the most of the daylight.
 To sum it up, in January, the weather can be really cold and snowy.

 Apart from the northern lights, the darkness in January is still lit up by the Christmas lights, which makes the place look all the more magical.
 If you plan to visit Iceland during winter, make sure you don’t forget your warm woolen and clothes with extra layers.
 Or like my grandpa used to say “you can take off the clothes you are wearing if it gets too hot but should it get too cold you can not put on the clothes you left at home.”

 Reasons Why You Must Visit Iceland During Mid Winter

 - It is one of the most beautiful times of the year in Iceland

 - You can fly to Iceland and stay anywhere without spending too much money

 - The long nights are optimal to see the Northern lights